What are uric acid stones?

 - Avoid crash dieting, it increases uric acid levels in the blood

-You may also need to take prescribed medications to prevent development of uric acid stones and keep them from coming back.
+You may also need to take prescribed medications to prevent the development of uric acid stones and keep them from coming back.

 Uric acid kidney stones are one of the major forms of kidney stones found in your body.
 Uric stones develop when there is too much uric acid in your body.
 Uric acid is a waste product generally excreted in urine.
-In normal condition, uric acid gets out of your body when it is diluted by your urine.
+In normal conditions, uric acid gets out of your body when it is diluted by your urine.
 However, when there is too much uric acid in your body it starts making crystals of itself.
-Various tiny crystals of uric acid join together and result in uric acid kidney stone.
+Various tiny crystals of uric acid join together and result in uric acid kidney stones.